JaredCorduan/JaredCorduan.github.io/posts/2025-01-16--balanced-and-odd.md

 ---

-In a previous [post](/posts/2024-09-18--random-and-balanced-ability-scores.html) I described to roll RPG ability scores that always add up to the same number.
+In a previous [post](/posts/2024-09-18--random-and-balanced-ability-scores.html) I described a method for rolling RPG ability scores that always add up to the same number.
 It assumes that there are six ability scores.

 Games such as *Into the Odd*, and those derived from it, such as *Mausritter* and *Cairn*,